Home - Vegetables - Potatoes - Super Crispy Smashed Potatoes with Garlic and Rosemary

 Instructions

-• Slice the potatoes in half.
-If some of the potatoes are smaller than 1 1/2 inches, keep them whole.
+• Slice 2 pounds baby yellow potatoes in half.
+If some of the potatoes are especially small (less than 1 ½ inches around), keep them whole.

-• Bring 3-4 quarts water to a boil in a large pot and season with 2 tablespoons salt.
+• Bring 4 quarts of water to a boil in a large pot and season with 2 tablespoons of the salt.
 Add the potatoes and cook exactly 10 minutes.
 The potatoes will be slightly firm.
-Drain well.
+Drain in a colander.

-• Pour the oil on a large rimmed baking sheet.
-Add the potatoes and toss with the garlic, herbs and 1/2 teaspoon salt.
-Arrange the potatoes cut side down, then use the base of a small heavy skillet or smooth end of a meat mallet to squish the potatoes —they don't have to be completely flat.
+• Pour ⅓ cup olive oil or canola oil, (or a mixture, see my notes above) on a large rimmed baking sheet.
+Add the potatoes and toss with 5-6 whole, unpeeled garlic cloves, 4-5 sprigs fresh rosemary, sage and/or thyme, and ½ teaspoon of salt.
+Arrange the potatoes cut side down, then use the base of a small heavy skillet, smooth end of a meat mallet, or just the palm of your hands to squish the potatoes — they don't have to be completely flat.

 Hey, I’m Karen